New Territories

 The New Territories is the largest of the three areas of Hong Kong, alongside Hong Kong Island and Kowloon.
+It makes up 86.2% of Hong Kong's territory at an area of 952 km2, and contains 53.7% of the city's population at 3,984,077 as of 2021.

+Historically, the New Territories is the region leased from Qing China to the United Kingdom in 1898 for 99 years, following the cession of Hong Kong Island and Kowloon in earlier years.
+Upon the expiry of the lease, the three areas were handed over to the People's Republic of China in 1997.

-It makes up 86.2% of Hong Kong's territory, and contains around half of the population of Hong Kong.
-Historically, it is the region described in the Convention for the Extension of Hong Kong Territory.
-According to that treaty, the territories comprise the mainland area north of Boundary Street on the Kowloon Peninsula and south of the Sham Chun River (which is the border between Hong Kong and mainland China), as well as over 200 outlying islands, including Lantau Island, Lamma Island, Cheung Chau, and Peng Chau in the territory of Hong Kong.
+The boundaries of the New Territories has changed with time.
+First defined by the Second Convention of Peking, it originally consisted of the mainland area north of Boundary Street on the Kowloon Peninsula and south of the Sham Chun River (now the border between Hong Kong and mainland China), along with over 200 outlying islands, including Lantau Island, Lamma Island, Cheung Chau, and Peng Chau.
+Later extension of the Kowloon urban areas saw the region between Boundary Street and the Kowloon Ranges, spanning from Lai Chi Kok to Lei Yue Mun, gradually absorbed into Kowloon as New Kowloon.
+Nevertheless, New Kowloon remains statutorily part of the New Territories.